 Quiz 02: Assessment of understanding for key vocabulary and concepts related to Trademarks.

 Quiz 03: Assessment of understanding for key vocabulary and concepts related to Copyright.

-Quiz 04: Assessment of understanding for key vocabulary and concepts related to Trade secrets and rights of publicity, images, and likeness.
+Quiz 04: Assessment of understanding for key vocabulary and concepts related to rights of publicity, images, and likeness.